Denmark, KAIPTC partner to strengthen Maritime Security in Gulf of Guinea

 "Additionally, a panel discussion will be held with speakers from both the formal and informal maritime sectors."

-The statement said recommendations from the discussions was expected to contribute to the efforts in enhancing an intimate working relationship among maritime actors.
+The statement said recommendations from the discussions were expected to contribute to the efforts in enhancing an intimate working relationship among maritime actors.

 It said the remarkable and invaluable support of the Government of Denmark to maritime security in the Gulf of Guinea was worthy of mention and commendation.